stzanetis/ESPX-CryptoAnalysis/README.md

 The ` evaluation.py ` script compiles the code and creates performance metrics for a number of test cases.

 ## Final Project

+The goal of this assignment is to implement a real-time system on a **Raspberry Pi** that receives asynchronous trade data for the following cryptocurrency symbols via the **OKX WebSocket public channel**:

+`
+BTC-USDT, ADA-USDT, ETH-USDT, DOGE-USDT, XRP-USDT, SOL-USDT, LTC-USDT, BNB-USDT `

+The system:

+1. **Logs trades to files**: Each symbol has its own file, and every received trade is recorded immediately.
+2. **Computes moving averages and volume**: Every minute, computes the 15-minute moving average of trade prices and the total volume, saving them in a separate file.
+3. **Compute Pearson correlation**: Every minute, calculates the Pearson correlation between the last 8 moving averages for each symbol and the corresponding moving averages of all other symbols.